opencontainers/distribution-spec/conformance/README.md

 OCI_TEST_PUSH=1
 ```

-##### Discovery
+##### Content Discovery

-The Discovery tests validate that the contents of a registry can be discovered.
+The Content Discovery tests validate that the contents of a registry can be discovered.

-To enable the Discovery tests, you must explicitly set the following in the environment:
+To enable the Content Discovery tests, you must explicitly set the following in the environment:

 ```
 # Required to enable
-OCI_TEST_DISCOVERY=1
+OCI_TEST_CONTENT_DISCOVERY=1
 ```

 As part of setup of these tests, a manifest and associated tags will be pushed to the registry.